Symposium examines Asia in transition and the role of middle powers

 Speaker:

-Dr Fukushima's keynote focussed on Japan's response to changing regional and global order.
+Dr Fukushima's keynote focused on Japan's response to changing regional and global order.

 She argued that Japan — and other middle powers — are operating in a global environment defined by both rapid change and persistent continuity.
-The key shift is the breakdown of boundaries between politics, economics, and security, with economic tools increasingly being used as instruments of geopolitical coercion.
+She noted that the key shift is the breakdown of boundaries between politics, economics, and security, with economic tools increasingly being used as instruments of geopolitical coercion.

-She concluded by arguing that Japan is therefore balancing deep reliance on its US alliance with greater self-reliance and wider strategic partnerships.
+She concluded by arguing that Japan is having to balance its dependency on its US alliance with greater self-reliance and wider strategic partnerships.
 At the same time, it seeks to manage complex relations with China through a combination of deterrence, dialogue, and engagement, aiming for a more stable and constructive relationship despite current tensions.

 Panel 3 — The future of work in Asia’s digital economy